emagii/u-boot-extra-env-settings/README.md

 Each variable is separated by an empty line.
 Indent the variable as you like it to be indented using <space> characters A simple pretty printer in u-boot would then allow nice printouts.
+The '#' character at the beginning of a line is the beginning of a comment.
+The "#!" sequence in the beginning of a line is a VARIABLE definition

+I.E:
+#!MY_VARIABLE

 The end result can then be included in "include/configs/<myheader>.h"

-Possible switches in an extension
+Possible switches in an extension (yet to be implemented)

     -v|--variable  <variable>   name instead of CONFIG_EXTRA_ENV_SETTINGS
     -f|--file   <file>          read text file instead of stdin